Chaussée d'Alsemberg: History

 The Chaussée d'Alsemberg has its origins as a rural route.
 On the map of Jacques Van Deventer, it already appears as a long, winding country road running southwards from the Halle Gate.
 In the early 18th century, the road was formally laid out following a decision of the Finance Council on 9 May 1726.
 The surveyor Adrien De Bruijn designed the new road without following the existing path network, instead tracing a straight line across meadows largely owned by Forest Abbey.
 By September 1729, the road reached Calevoet/Kalevoet, and in 1740, it was extended to Alsemberg.

-A 1766 map shows the Chaussée d'Alsemberg originally forming a continuous axis with what is now the Chaussée de Waterloo/Waterloosesteenweg between the Halle Gate and the Barrière de Saint-Gilles/Bareel van Sint-Gillis.
+A 1766 map shows the Chaussée d'Alsemberg originally forming a continuous axis with what is now the Chaussée de Waterloo/Waterloosesteenweg between the Halle Gate and the Barrière de Saint-Gilles/Bareel van Sint-Gillis (named after the tollgate that stood there).
 It is believed that during the Dutch period, the road was extended further south to Braine-l'Alleud.
 From 1830 onwards, it was designated as a provincial road.
 The Vandermaelen maps of 1837 still depicted the road without buildings, while mid-19th-century plans by Victor Besme show the first scattered constructions.
 The oldest surviving building permits date from 1853, 1862 and 1863.

 The paving of the road in 1870 and the installation of a sewer system in 1872 triggered rapid urbanisation.
 What had been a rural axis lined with farms and taverns gradually transformed into a residential and commercial thoroughfare.
 From the 1860s onwards, bourgeois houses in neoclassical style appeared, and after 1895, the presence of an electric tram line linking Brussels-South railway station with the Globe stop encouraged intensive construction.
 Many shopfronts were remodelled during the commercial boom between 1940 and 1970, although retail activity declined in later decades.

 During the interwar period, the last vacant plots were developed, mainly with four-storey apartment blocks influenced by modernist architecture.
 By the late 1930s, the street had largely acquired its current urban form.